Of all the nutrients that vegans must pay attention to, Vitamin B12 is at the very top of the list.

 Vitamin B-12: Vegan Supplement Recommendations

 Summary: This article provides a thorough background on Vitamin B12 needs for people following a vegan diet.
-But if you simply want our recommendation on how to avoid deficiency, here it is: every day or two take one of these 1000 microgram Now 1000 mcg B12 Lozenges
+But if you simply want a conservative recommendation on how to avoid deficiency, here it is: every day or two, take one of these Now 1000 mcg B12 lozenges

 What is Vitamin B12?